Search the forum,

 Hi, I have newly built shell of an extension and we are just starting first fix plumbing.
 The floor joists are in place but my builder and plumber seem to have a difference of opinion on the flooring for the bathroom.

 The builder says the green coated 18mm ply is sufficient, whilst the plumber insists on marine ply.
 The joists are all brand new and have noggins.
-We anticipate tile the floors.
+We anticipate tiling the floors.
 (50x250mm timber joists @ 400mm

 centers).